-The conference will focus on advancing discussions to accelerate the transition from institution-based care to community-based support (deinstitutionalisation, DI) in the EU member states.
+The conference focuses on advancing discussions to accelerate the transition from institution-based care to community-based support (deinstitutionalisation, DI) in the EU member states.

 The aim of the conference is also to propose new approaches in the development of the concept and financing of DI and the promotion of human rights, and to support the development of the EU-wide framework of participatory social welfare policies.

 A transcript of the conference will be provided in real time through StreamText.

 Mektory Innovation Centre, Raja 15, 12618 Tallinn, Estonia

 Director of COFACE Families Europe